Numerical Simulation of 2.5-Set of Iterated Ito Stochastic Integrals of Multiplicities 1 to 5 From the Taylor-Ito Expansion: Introduction

 This paper is a continuation of the author's research \cite{18a}, \cite{arxiv-14} on numerical methods with rather high orders of strong convergence for Ito stochastic differential equations (SDEs).
 The definition of strong convergence will be given below.
 The development of such numerical methods is topical due to a wide range of applications for Ito SDEs \cite{KlPl2}-\cite{KPS}.
 In particular, these equations arise in optimal stochastic control, signal filtering against the background of random noises, parameter estimation for stochastic systems as well as in stochastic stability and bifurcations analysis \cite{KlPl2}-\cite{KPS}.
 Also the Ito SDEs represent adequate mathematical models for dynamic systems of different physical origin that are affected by random perturbations.
 They are used as mathematical models in stochastic mathematical finance, hydrology and seismology, geophysics, chemical kinetics and population dynamics, electrodynamics, medicine and other fields (see \cite{KlPl2}-\cite{KPS}).
 On the other hand, new numerical methods with rather high orders of strong convergence are needed for the Ito SDEs because one of the elementary numerical methods --- the Euler scheme has insufficient accuracy for a series of practical problems under standard assumptions; the details can be found in \cite{KlPl2}.

 This paper follows a promising approach to the numerical integration of Ito SDEs \cite{KlPl2}, \cite{Mi2}-\cite{KPS} that is based on the stochastic analogs of the Taylor formula (the so-called Taylor--Ito and Taylor--Stratonovich expansions \cite{KlPl2}, \cite{Mi2}-\cite{2006}) for the solutions of Ito SDEs.
-The approach includes the finite partition of the time variable and also the numerical solution of an Ito SDE at discrete moments of time using the stochastic analogs of the Taylor formula.
+This approach includes the finite partitioning of the time variable and also the numerical solution of an Ito SDE at discrete moments of time using the stochastic analogs of the Taylor formula.
 The numerical methods with orders 1.5, 2.0, and 2.5 of strong convergence will be considered in the article.

-This paper employs the so-called unified Taylor-Ito expansion \cite{kk5}-\cite{2018} with a minimum set of iterated Ito stochastic integrals, which is a simplifying factor at the implementation stage of a numerical method.
-The iterated Ito stochastic integrals figuring in the numerical schemes with a strong convergence of orders 1.5, 2.0, and 2.5 are approximated using the method of generalized multiple Fourier series, which was considered in a series of papers of the author \cite{2006}-\cite{arxiv-6}.
-As was noted in \cite{18a}, \cite{arxiv-14}, this method does not cause the splitting of an integration interval $[t, T]$ of the iterated Ito stochastic integrals; recall that its length $T-t$ gives the integration step of the numerical methods for Ito SDEs and hence is a sufficiently small value.
-In accordance with experimental evidence \cite{2006}, the splitting of the interval $[t, T]$ leads to an inadmissibly high computational cost.
-As a rule, this splitting is used in the approximation methods of iterated Ito stochastic integrals, based on integral sums \cite{Mi2}, \cite{Mi3}, \cite{allen}.
-As was mentioned in \cite{18a}, \cite{arxiv-14}, in a number of publications \cite{KlPl2}, \cite{Mi2}, \cite{Mi3} suggested numerical schemes with a strong convergence of high orders (1.5, 2.0, and 2.5) for the Ito SDEs but without efficient mean-square approximation procedures for the iterated Ito stochastic integrals contained in them in the case of multidimensional non-additive noises.
-Generally, the authors \cite{KlPl2}, \cite{Mi2}, \cite{Mi3} introduced some simplifying assumptions on the additivity, commutativity or smallness of the noises, which results in a considerable simplification of the numerical modeling problem of iterated Ito stochastic integrals.
-Like \cite{18a}, \cite{arxiv-14}, this paper will partially eliminate this drawback.
+This paper employs the so-called unified Taylor--Ito expansion \cite{kk5}-\cite{2018aa1} with a minimum set of iterated Ito stochastic integrals, which is a simplifying factor at the implementation stage of numerical methods.
+The iterated Ito stochastic integrals figuring in the numerical schemes with a strong convergence of orders 1.5, 2.0, and 2.5 are approximated using the method of generalized multiple Fourier series, which was considered in a series of papers of the author \cite{2006}-\cite{new-art-1-xxy}.
+As was noted in \cite{18a}, \cite{arxiv-14}, this method does not require the splitting of an integration interval $[t, T]$ of the iterated Ito stochastic integrals; recall that its length $T-t$ gives the integration step of the numerical methods for Ito SDEs and hence is a sufficiently small value.
+In accordance with experimental results \cite{2006}, the splitting of the interval $[t, T]$ leads to an inadmissibly high computational cost.
+As a rule, this splitting is used in the approximation methods of iterated Ito stochastic integrals based on integral sums \cite{Mi2}, \cite{Mi3}, \cite{allen}.